What is Thermally Broken Joinery? | Lockwood Homes

 What is Thermally Broken Joinery?

-The New Zealand Building Code now mandates thermally broken joinery in new homes.
-But what does this mean, and what are the benefits?
+The New Zealand Building Code now requires thermally broken joinery in new homes.
+But what exactly does that mean—and what are the benefits?

-Windows are a significant source of energy loss, with traditional aluminium frames allowing eight times more energy to escape compared to the same insulated wall area.
-Thermally broken frames with high-performance glass can achieve an R-value of up to 0.8, while traditional, non-thermally broken joinery offers an R-value of up to R0.33.
+Windows are a major source of energy loss in most homes.
+Traditional aluminium frames allow up to eight times more energy to escape than an insulated wall of the same area.
+In contrast, thermally broken joinery paired with high-performance glass can achieve an R-value of up to R0.8.
+Standard non-thermally broken aluminium joinery typically reaches only around R0.33.

 Learn more about thermally broken joinery at wganz.org.nz